Creating a deep end in an above ground pool with snap in liner and deck all around.

 You can have a liner made for your pool, which is probably the only way to get an eight foot depth.
 You would dig the hole and take precise measurements of the pool.
 Companies that make custom liners will have a form to fill out.
 You would need measurements for the wall, the cove, the ledge,

-Beaded liners have got to fit just right, or you get nothing but wrinkles, or a liner that is to small for the pool.
+Beaded liners have got to fit just right, or you get nothing but wrinkles, or a liner that is too small for the pool.

 An expandable liner will be the overhang type.
 If you do not already have the deck, or if the deck can be moved, this is how I would go.
 It's much cheaper and you have a much better chance of getting a nice looking job out of it.
 Most manufacturers allow around two and half feet of extra digging so you will probably not get your eight foot.
-That to deep for your size pool anyway, the slopes will be to steep.
+That's too deep for your size pool anyway, the slopes will be too steep.